ModGardenEvent/barricade/README.md

 ### Advanced Barrier

-The Advanced Barrier is a block entity based barrier that can be both an entity barrier and a directional barrier.
+The Advanced Barrier is a block entity based barrier that can be both directional and predicated.

 What an Advanced Barrier will do can be modified by specifying an Advanced Barrier JSON inside `/data/<namespace>/barricade/advanced_barrier/<path>.json`.